aluedtke7/shoppinglist/README.md

 ## Create release builds

-To create a release build, run a command like these:
+To create a release build, run a command like this:

     > flutter build apk
     > flutter build ios